foundersandcoders/coursebook/src/workshops/functions-callbacks-async/index.md

 Let's use callbacks to make some traffic lights.
 Download the starter files using the command at the top of this workshop.
 Open `challenge/index.html` in your editor.

-1. Inside the `script` tag write a function `light` that takes two arguments: a string and a callback
+1. Inside the `script` tag write a function `light` that takes two parameters: a string and a callback
-1. It should wait 1 second, log the string and then call its callback argument
+1. It should wait 1 second, log the string and then call its callback parameter
 1. Use `light` to log each colour of a traffic light sequence, in order, followed by `"finished"`
    - e.g. It should log:
    ```